Jdance-Media/unturned-3-knowledgebase/docs/Server-Hosting/Rocket.md

 1. Copy the Rocket.Unturned module from the game's Extras directory.
 2. Paste it into the game's Modules directory.

+Another method would be to open the game's Extras folder and run the "Install Rocket.bat" file, which will copy and paste the files for you.

 ## Resources

 Browse the source code for the maintained version: [Legally Distinct Missile Repository](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile)